zyasserd/cqts-HoTTEST-Summer-School/Agda/Exercises/01-Exercises.lagda.md

 ### Exercise 4 (★★★)

-Another key feature of Agda is its ability to carry out inductive proofs.
+Another key feat9ure of Agda is its ability to carry out inductive proofs.
 For example, here is a commented inductive proof that `max` is commutative.

 ```agda